The Farnam Cluster is named for Louise Whitman Farnam, the first woman to graduate from the Yale School of Medicine, class of 1916.

 If you are a first time user, make sure to read the pertinent links from our user guide about using ssh.
 Once you have submitted a copy of your public key to us, you should be able to ssh to

 farnam.hpc.yale.edu.
-You will be prompted to authenticate with Duo, Yale's multifactor authentication service.
 As with the other Yale clusters, there are two login nodes; you will be randomly placed on one of them.

 Partitions and Scheduler

 Farnam uses the Slurm job scheduler.
-What we have referred to as queues for other schedulers we call partitions here.
-The partitions available for general use are general, scavenge, and interactive.
-PI partitions require you to have permission from that principle investigator .
+What we have referred to as queues for other schedulers we call partitions with slurm.
+The partitions available for general use are general, interactive, and scavenge.
+General and interactive are comprised of the same compute nodes.
+Scavenge allows access to unused nodes from other partitions.
+However, if another job submitted to a partition other than scavenge requests resources can only be satisfied by killing a scavenge job, it will be forcefully terminated.
+We recommend that all jobs run on scavenge be either short-lived or capable of checkpointing their state.
+All PI partitions otherwise require you to have permission from that principle investigator to use.

-The memory your request for job is enforced; you will encounter errors if you attempt to use more.
-You should use --mem-per-cpu when submitting jobs to avoid running into problems.
-The default value is 1024MB/cpu.
+The memory you request for your job is enforced; you will encounter errors if you attempt to use more.
+You should use

 The bigmem partition is available to users with jobs requiring large amounts of RAM.
 Please contact us for access.

 The gpu partition is available for users wanting to use our Nvidia GPUs.
 There are currently 8 K80 and 4 1080Ti GPUs available on Farnam for general use.
 To request specific GPUs, specify a gres gpu type of either k80 or 1080ti in your job request. e.g.: